is now open. It closes April 13.

 Eman Helal’s freelance work documents sexual harassment and attacks on Egyptian women.
 Her photographs and photo-essays have appeared in many international publications including The New York Times and The Guardian.
 She was chosen for the Portenier by an independent and international jury, from applications received from 25 countries.
 The bursary has allowed her to take hostile environment training from one of the Forum’s approved course providers.

 The Portenier Human Rights Bursary competition is sponsored by internationally acclaimed filmmaker and Forum board member Giselle Portenier.

-This $CDN3,000 bursary for hostile environment training is open to freelance journalists or independent documentary makers with projects focused on major human rights abuses.
-The competition is open to people of any nationality, with no requirement for a Canadian connection.
+This $CDN3,000 bursary for hostile environment training is open to freelance journalists or independent filmmakers with projects focused on major human rights abuses.
+The competition is open to a person of any nationality, with no requirement for a connection to Canadian media.

-Click here for further details and application form. #PortenierBursary
+Click here for details on the competition #PortenierBursary

 Please visit our separate Mindset website to find out more.
 You can download a field guide for quick reference -- or dig into the website for more context and resources.
 And you can help build the project by offering reference material, suggesting a discussion group, or sending a question to a mentor.